kaelynhughes/dronecones-design/API Draft.md

 Response success: {earnings: number}

-Reponse fail: {error: string} 400
+Response fail: {error: string} 400

 ### See previous note, this would need the employee's username to find orders performed by drones they
-### own, and then calculate their earnings on the server maybe?
-Or their cut could be saved in their
+### own, and then calculate their earnings on the server.
-### database?
-This might be tricky, worth discussing.

 # Register Drone